 In the past Berman has proposed letting the RIAA attack any computer running Kazaa, and he tried to force the FBI to drop anti-terror investigations in favor of pursuing copyright violators. […] continuedRead more

 Speech recognition programs have been around for years and have made great strides recently.
 IBM, Dragon, and Lernout & Hauspie have all offered programs for dictating to a PC.

 Nobody uses those programs, for a lot of reasons – technical and social.

 Microsoft has been spending gazillions of dollars on research into speech recognition but until now has not included very much of it in their products. […] continuedRead more

 Not long ago the conflict between Microsoft Internet Explorer and Netscape Navigator was covered in the newspapers, filled courtrooms, and inspired heated arguments.
 Now there’s a lengthy lull.
 Microsoft announced that Internet Explorer will not be significantly updated or changed until the next version of Windows, several years away.
-Other browsers – e.g., Mozilla and Opera – are either moving slowly themselves or don’t offer compelling reasons to motivate Windows users to switch from IE. […] continuedRead more
+Other browsers – e.g., […] continuedRead more

 If you’re a gamer, you might enjoy reading a review of the most accessible and widely accepted massively multiplayer online role-playing game to date – GameSpot’s review of real life.
 “Real life isn’t above reproach.
 In one of the stranger design decisions in the game, for some reason you have no choice in determining your character’s initial starting location, appearance, or gender, which are chosen for you seemingly at random. […] continuedRead more